itsiprikshit/heat-transfer/README.md

 `dni` : Modeled solar radiation obtained from the direction of the sun

 The data points are at a constant time step value of 10 minutes.
 It is assumed that the all the values are <b>averaged over last 10 minutes</b>.

+> If you wish to simulate the system against dataset for any other date, just replace the `dataset.json` with your data.
+Just make sure, the data is formatted according to the above structure.<br>
+> Current dataset is for `06/01/2022`.

 ## Simulation